ForNeVeR/SvgBuild/Readme.md

 ========

 This is a .NET based tool set to save SVG to raster images.
 Includes a terminal-based program and a MSBuild task.
+It is compatible with .NET Framework 4.6.1 and Mono.

 Build
 -----